 91st General Assembly

-Rep. O.L.
-Shelton, a Democrat, represents part of St. Louis City (District 57) in the Missouri House of Representatives.
+Rep. Timothy Harlan, a Democrat, represents part of Boone County (District 23) in the Missouri House of Representatives.